 Nodes present diverse opportunities for site-specific, contextual, creative / artistic practice and collaboration at the earliest stages of design pre-planning application.
-Creative practitioners' contributions to place making, through a range of integrated Gateway Node blodiversity and sustainability. approaches throughout a scheme timeline (from innovation and design through to construction and beyond) should be valued, embedded and budgeted for.
+Creative practitioners' contributions to place making, through a range of integrated approaches throughout a scheme timeline (from innovation and design through to construction and beyond) should be valued, embedded and budgeted for.
 Opportunities should allow creative practitioners to respond to all aspects of a development, including, but not limited to: local character assessments and considerations: participation and community dialogue; social and cultural narratives and infrastructure; heritage and the historic environment;

-Map 4: Nodes
+Map 6: Nodes